kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/04-styling-notes-app/06-media-queries.md

 # Media Queries
-Smush our app in the browser and it look unusable
+Smush our app in the browser and it looks unusable

 ![bad mobile](https://i.imgur.com/PUxHncH.png)